Skip to main content

 How Workflows Execute

-1. User Event Occurs – Someone creates, edits, or removes a user in Adcyma (or via API)
+1. Someone creates, edits, or removes a user in Adcyma (or via API)

-2. Trigger Evaluation – System checks which workflows match the event type
+2. The system checks which workflows match the event type

-3. Condition Check – If conditions exist, system verifies user meets criteria
+3. If conditions exist, it verifies the user meets the criteria

-4. Priority Ordering – Multiple matching workflows execute in priority order (lowest number first)
+4. Multiple matching workflows run in priority order (lowest number first)

 Best Practices

-• Set Appropriate Priorities – Ensure critical workflows run before optional ones
+• Set priorities so that critical workflows run before optional ones.

-• Document Complex Logic – Use the description field for workflows with multiple conditions
+• Use the description field for workflows with multiple conditions.

-• Monitor Execution – Review workflow results to ensure they're working as expected
+• Review workflow results periodically to make sure they're working as expected.